jackscanlan/docker-test/README.md

-# docker-test
+# piperline-docker
-Dummy repository for creating, maintaining and using a Docker container
+Builds a Docker container for running the Piperline metabarcoding pipeline at https://github.com/alexpiper/piperline